 Here’s a 4-step plan of action to take when evaluating your budget.

 - If your overall budget is small start small.
-You don’t need to spend thousands on marketing if it’s going to negatively impact your other business activities.
-This is where a sold strategic plan comes into play.
-If your budget is small, don’t spend thousands on a billboard that your ideal clients likely won’t see.
+You don’t need to spend hundreds on marketing if it’s going to negatively impact your other business activities.
+This is where a solid strategic plan comes into play.
+If your budget is small, don’t bother with a billboard that your ideal clients likely won’t see.
 Research into Google Ads and AdWords that will directly benefit your business.

 - Create specific, measurable, achievable, relevant and time-based (SMART) goals.
 What are the goals of your objective and are you being realistic with your budget and expectations?
 Knowing all these factors will heavily dictate how your budget is allocated and what ventures to take on.
 For example, if your goal is to brand awareness you may invest more into social media but if your goal is to increase sales you might want to invest in email marketing.

 - One thing any marketer will advise you to do is to track your stats!
 If you’re not making data informed decisions, then you’re wasting resources.
 Knowing who, what, when, where and why your audience is responding to your marketing means you can double down on the ventures that are already working and let go of the ones hurting your business.
 Keeping track of statistics will also help you understand how to improve the efficacy of a strategy even if it’s already working.